Dania Beach Hurricane

-Dania Beach Hurricane was a wooden roller coaster next to the former flagship Boomers! amusement park in Dania Beach, Florida, United States.
+The Dania Beach Hurricane was a wooden roller coaster next to the former flagship Boomers! amusement park in Dania Beach, Florida, United States.
 It was designed by the Stand Company and was built by Coaster Works.
 Built in 2000 at a cost of $4.5 million, it was Florida's third wooden roller coaster.
 The 3200 ft long out and back coaster reached a top speed of 55 mph.
 Despite being located next to the Boomers! park, it was operated by a separate entity named Dania Coaster Limited.

 Construction of the ride started in January 2000, and Dania Beach Hurricane opened on November 1, 2000, four months after it was scheduled to open.
 Over the course of its operation, five couples held their weddings on the Hurricane, and numerous television commercials were filmed there.
-The Hurricane ceased operation on April 26, 2011.
-The ride remained standing until 2016, when the Boomers! park was demolished for construction of a new shopping plaza.
+The Hurricane closed on April 26, 2011.
+The ride remained standing but not operating until 2016, when the Boomers! park was demolished to make room for a new shopping plaza.